subelsky/html5tutorial/README.markdown

           // $('#'+evt.target.dataset.soundname)[0].play();
         });

-    *Note that data attributes are different from micro-data, because they are not intended for external consumption.
-See* [Dive Into HTML5](http://diveintohtml5.org/extensibility.html) *for more details about microdata.*
+    Note that data attributes are different from micro-data, because they are not intended for external consumption.
+See* [Dive Into HTML5](http://diveintohtml5.org/extensibility.html) for more details about microdata.

 3. Reload the page.
 Click each link to verify that you can read the `dataset` property and are getting the correct soundname.

 4. Playing audio and video in HTML5 involves a lot of codec hassles.
 You usually have to provide your content in multiple formats.
 To make things simple, I've included these two sound files in four different formats.
-Copy the sound files from the `media` directory to your project. *You may have to fiddle with your dev machine's MIME settings.* HTML5 will choke if your audio files aren't served with the proper MIME type.
-See* [MIME Types](http://diveintohtml5.org/video.html#video-mime-types) for details.
+Copy the sound files from the `media` directory to your project.
+You may have to fiddle with your dev machine's MIME settings because HTML5 will choke if your audio files aren't served with the proper MIME type.
+See [MIME Types](http://diveintohtml5.org/video.html#video-mime-types) for details.

     The following audio embed should work for most people, though.
 The spec says that the browser should pick the first listed source that it can play.